fpt-corp/ai-studio/tutorials/healthcare-and-food-chatbot-english-data-version/README.md

 * **Refer**: [synthesize_data code](./src/create_conversation.py), [process_synthesized_data code](./src/preprocess_synthesized_data.py), [split_data code](./src/split_and_merge.py), [prompt](./prompts/teacher_prompts/create_healthcare_conversation.txt)

-## 2. Model Training on FPT AI Studio
+## 3. Model Finetuning on FPT AI Studio

 With our synthetic dataset ready, the next step was to fine-tune a smaller, more efficient model that could serve as an intelligent assistant.
 We fine-tuned the model using the LoRA technique.